robotframework/statuschecker/README.rst

 StatusChecker is a tool for validating that executed `Robot Framework`_ test cases have expected statuses and log messages.
 It is mainly useful for Robot Framework test library developers who want to use Robot Framework to also test their libraries.
-Works with Pythons 2 and 3.
+StatusChecker 1.3 and newer are compatible both with Python 2 and Python 3.

 StatusChecker project is hosted at GitHub_ and downloads are at PyPI_.